milonmaze/privacy-terms-observatory/www.linkedin.com/legal/privacy-policy.md

 Registration

-To create an account you need to provide data including your name, email address and/or mobile number, and a password.
+To create an account you need to provide data including your name, email address and/or mobile number, general location (e.g., city), and a password.
 If you register for a premium Service, you will need to provide payment (e.g., credit card) and billing information.

 You create your LinkedIn profile (a complete profile helps you get the most from our Services).